anilripla/learn-csharp/delegates/events.md

     }
 ```

-1. The ``EventHandler`` delegate is used to publish an event name 'SpeedLimitReached'
+1. The ``EventHandler`` delegate is used to publish an event named 'SpeedLimitReached'

 2. A method named OnLimitReached is used for the event invocation.
-It must meet the signature requirements for the ``EventHandler`` delegate, ie returns a void and takes an ``EventArgs`` argument
+It must meet the signature requirements for the ``EventHandler`` delegate, ie returns a void and take an ``EventArgs`` argument

 3. When the speed of the car reaches above 50, the event is raised